 Zillow is a powerful ally for real estate agents and homebuyers, offering an intuitive platform that simplifies the search for the perfect home.
 Its robust search functionality allows users to precisely tailor their hunt based on a specific address, a preferred neighborhood, or even a ZIP code.
 From the initial search, agents can filter listings by price, layout, home type, and more, enabling a highly customized search experience.

-Image of a property search in Beverly Hills California
+A property search in Beverly Hills California

 Property search (Source: Luxury Presence)